Model-Estimation-Free, Dense, and High Dimensional Consistent Precision Matrix Estimators: Linear General Class of Estimators

 where $(.)^+$ is the Moore-Penrose inverse of a matrix, and $\hat{B}: p-1 \times q$ with $q \le p-1$ matrix, and the second equality is by (134) of \cite{bsmw22}.
 Dimension $q$ will be tied to specific estimators, and immediately below, we give examples about that.
 We let $\hat{B}$ be a deterministic matrix or a matrix that depends on $Y_{-j}$.
 Our estimator is based on analysis of precision matrix in Lemma \ref{pm-form}.

+Note that one of the main contributions of this paper is to link estimators (\ref{3.1}) with $\alpha_j^*$ which is related to the matrix inversion.
 With different values of $\hat{B}$ we obtain different estimators.
 To see that, $\hat{B}= I_{p-1}$ is the ridgeless regression estimator (RRE) which is analyzed also after this section separately, so $q=p-1$.
 In case of adaptive PCR, $\hat{B}= V_{1,k_j}$ with $V_{1,k_j}$ being the $p-1 \times k_j $ matrix where the columns are the eigenvectors of $Y_{-j}' Y_{-j}/n$ matrix corresponding to the largest $k_j$ eigenvalues, and $q=k_j$, $j=1,\cdots,p$.
-We do not subscript $\hat{B}$ with $j$ to simplify the notation.
-Let us define the reciprocal of the main diagonal terms in the precision matrix based on (B.11)\footnote{Note that only in case of RRE estimator as the subcase when $p>n$ the estimator simplifies and we benefit from that expression.}
+We do not subscript $\hat{B}$ with $j$ to simplify the notation. \footnote{An optimal $\hat{B}$ may be analyzed but without knowing its structure it may be difficult and it is beyond current scope of the paper}.
+Let us define the reciprocal of the main diagonal terms in the precision matrix based on (B.11)\footnote{Note that only in case of RRE estimator as the subcase when $p-1>n$ the estimator simplifies and we benefit from that expression.}

 Then the $j$ the main diagonal term estimator in the precision matrix is:

 and the $j$ th row of the precision matrix estimate without $j$ th element (off-diagonal terms in the row) is, via (B.13)

 The $j$ th row of the estimate, to give an example, at $j=1$ will be $\tilde{\Theta}_1':= ( \frac{1}{\tilde{\tau}_1^2}, \frac{-\tilde{\alpha_{1}}'}{\tilde{\tau}_1^2}).$